Phone-GWP-group

 Less is more…

-While not using many colours or print coverage, minimal design can create a premium “less is more” approach.
+While now using many colours or print coverage, minimal design can create a premium “less is more” approach.
 Minimalism can work surprisingly well with corrugated packaging and can be in stark contrast to competitors using multiple colours.

 Cardboard box with repeating printed pattern